User Handles for Node and Connector in Blazor Diagram Component

 Positioning the user handle

-The Offset property of user handle is used to align the user handles based on fractions.
-0 represents Top-Left corner, 1 represents Bottom-Right corner, and 0.5 represents half of Width or Height.
-The Side property is used to set how the user handle is aligned based on the given Offset.
+The Offset property of user handles allows precise positioning based on fractional values.
+A value of 0 represents the Top-Left corner, 1 represents the Bottom-Right corner, and 0.5 represents the midpoint of either the Width or Height.
+The Side property determines the alignment orientation of the user handle relative to the specified Offset.
+Together, these properties offer flexible and accurate placement of user handles within the diagram.

 The following table shows all the possible alignments visually shows the user handle positions.